Newsletter Subscribe

 Chicken Breast, All-purpose flour, Breadcrumbs, Eggs, Salt, Garlic Powder, Paprika Powder, White Pepper, Sunflower oil.

-This allows the schnitzel to remain crispy without sitting in pool of oil.
+Cook each side for three to four minutes, or until golden brown.
+Once done, remove the chicken schnitzel from the pan and place it on a mesh tray to allow the excess oil to drain.
+This helps the schnitzel stay crispy without sitting in a pool of oil.
 Garnish with fresh herbs and serve with sides to enjoy this humble dish as a restaurant-quality meal.

 Garnish the chicken schnitzel with lemon wedges, freshly chopped herbs, or pickled vegetables.
 The perfect sides to complete this amazing dish are greens like arugula, or coleslaw, potato salad, fries, mashed potatoes, mushroom gravy, garlic aioli, or mustard sauce.

-Allow the chicken schnitzel to cool down to room temperature before storing it in the fridge.
-Transfer the schnitzel to an airtight container without stacking.
-If there is more than one schnitzel, then use the parchment paper in between the layers.
-Chicken schnitzel can be stored in the fridge for up to three to four days, and can be frozen for up to two months.
+Allow the chicken schnitzel to cool to room temperature before storing it in the fridge.
+Place the schnitzel in an airtight container without stacking them.
+If you have more than one schnitzel, use parchment paper between the layers.
+Chicken schnitzel can be stored in the fridge for up to three to four days and can be frozen for up to two months.

-To reheat the schnitzel, cook it in a pan on medium-low heat for three minutes on each side.
-Using the microwave is not ideal because the coating will absorb moisture, potentially making it less crispy or even soggy.
-To reheat the frozen schnitzel, follow the same method after thawing.
+To reheat the schnitzel, cook it in a pan over medium-low heat for three minutes on each side.
+Avoid using the microwave, as it can make the coating absorb moisture and become less crispy or even soggy.
+If you need to reheat frozen schnitzel, first thaw it and then use the same pan method.